 - Level 1 – 5 Certiﬁcates and badges: Awarded when students have collected a certain level of stamps.

-The dedicated Form Tutors also meet pupils each morning and follow a planned programme of Personal, Social, and Health Education (PSHE).
-As part of this pupils are encouraged to express their thoughts and feelings on a wide range of topical issues such as democracy, British values, social justice and human rights.
-We also aim to build skills in literacy and numeracy.
-Form time is an opportunity to check students’ physical & emotional well-being through discussions.
+Our dedicated Guardians meet our young people every morning and follow a planned programme of Personal, Social and Health Education (PSHE) which is carefully mapped against our seven core values at Leeds East.
+As part of these sessions young people are encouraged to express their thoughts and feelings on a wide range of topical issues such as; democracy, British values, human rights and social justice.

 Recently we undertook feedback surveys to from staff, parents and students to gauge the impact of PD.
 The feedback has been incredible.
 On this page you will find links to the frameworks, under which we promote these aspects of day to day student life around the Academy.